ryanq47/CS-EXTC2-NTP/leftoff.md

 It should.
 This causes a "Beacon X response length 0 is invalid.
 [Received 4 bytes]" with the teamserver.
 I have no idea why.

 My best guess is that it's an issue with padding itself, and the length/data being sent to the teamserver is wrong somehow.

+That has seemignly been fixed

+The new bug seems to be between the Client and the Controller.
+The beacon always checks in cuz it's from the controller, but no data seems to be coming *out* of the beacon? it for sure gets sent in